 How will Collegedunia's NCERT Solutions for Class 12 Maths Exercise 4.3 help you?

-A 3×3 matrix has nine minors and nine cofactors, eighteen sub-results, and one sign error drags every expansion in Ex 4.4 into the wrong answer.
-Collegedunia's solutions lay out every minor as a separate boxed step so you can audit the chain instead of running it in your head.
+A 3×3 matrix has nine minors and cofactors, and one sign error drags the whole expansion wrong.
+Collegedunia's solutions lay out every minor as a separate boxed step so you can check the chain instead of doing it in your head.

 Important Formulae & Sign Charts for Exercise 4.3